-ALBUMIN (HUMAN) 25% SOLUTION, USP should always be administered by intravenous infusion.
-If sodium restriction is required, ALBUMIN (HUMAN) 25% SOLUTION, USP may be administered either undiluted or diluted in a sodium-free carbohydrate solution such as 5% dextrose in water.
-ALBUMIN (HUMAN) 25% SOLUTION, USP must not be diluted with sterile water for injection to avoid hemolysis and acute renal failure in recipients (see DRUG INTERACTIONS).
+ALBUMIN (HUMAN) 5% SOLUTION, USP should always be administered by intravenous infusion.
+The choice between the use of ALBUMIN (HUMAN) 5% SOLUTION, USP and ALBUMIN (HUMAN) 25% SOLUTION, USP depends upon whether or not the patient requires primarily a higher colloid osmotic activity (ALBUMIN (HUMAN) 25% SOLUTION, USP).
+Albumin solutions must not be diluted with sterile water for injection to avoid hemolysis and acute renal failure in recipients (see DRUG INTERACTIONS).